Sensitivity analysis based on Cram{\'e}r von Mises distance: Introduction

 \section{Introduction}

 A very classical problem in the study of computer code experiments (see \cite{sant:will:notz:2003}) is the evaluation of the relative influence of the input variables on some numerical result obtained by a computer code.
-This study is usually called sensitivity analysis in this paradigm and has been widely assessed (see for example \cite{sobol1993}, \cite{saltelli-sensitivity}, \cite{rocquigny2008uncertainty} and references therein).
-More precisely, the result of the numerical code $Y$ is seen as a function of the vector of the distributed input $(X_r)_{r=1,\cdots,d}$ ($d\in\N^*$).
-Statistically speaking, we are dealing here with the unnoisy non parametric model
+In this context, a sensitivity analysis is performed.
+Such a topic has been widely studied in the last decades and is still challenging nowadays (see for example \cite{sobol1993,saltelli-sensitivity,rocquigny2008uncertainty} and references therein).
+More precisely, the result of the numerical code $Y$ is seen as a function of the vector of the distributed input $(X_i)_{i=1,\cdots,d}$ ($d\in\N^*$).
+Statistically speaking, we are dealing here with the following unnoisy non parametric model

 where $f$ is a regular unknown numerical function on the state space $E_1\times E_2\times \ldots \times E_d$ on which the distributed variables $(X_{1},\ldots, X_{d})$ are living.
-Generally, the random inputs are assumed to be independent and a sensitivity analysis is performed by using the so-called Hoeffding decomposition (see \cite{van2000asymptotic} and \cite{anton84}).
+Generally, the random inputs are assumed to be independent and a sensitivity analysis is performed using the so-called Hoeffding decomposition (see \cite{van2000asymptotic,anton84}).
 In this functional decomposition, $f$ is expanded as an $L^2$-sum of uncorrelated functions involving only a part of the random inputs.
-For any subset $v$ of $I_d=\{1,\ldots,d\}$, this leads to an index called the Sobol index (\cite{sobol1993}) that measures the amount of {\it randomness} of $Y$ carried in the subset of input variables $(X_i)_{i\in v}$.
+This leads, for any subset $v$ of $I_d:=\{1,\ldots,d\}$, to an index called the Sobol index (\cite{sobol1993}) that measures the amount of {\it randomness} (more precisely, the part of the variance) of $Y$ due to the subset of input variables $(X_i)_{i\in v}$.
 Since nothing has been assumed on the nature of the inputs, one can consider the vector $(X_i)_{i\in v}$ as a single input.
-Thus without loss of generality, let us consider the case where $v$ reduces to a singleton.
-The numerator $H_{v}$ of the Sobol index related to the input $X_{v}$ is
+Without loss of generality, we then consider the case where $v$ reduces to a singleton.
+More precisely, the numerator $H_{v}^2$ of the Sobol index related to the input $X_{v}$ is

 while the denominator of the index is nothing more than the variance of $Y$.
+Notice that we also have:

-In order to estimate $H_{v}$ the clever trick discovered by Sobol \cite{sobol1993} is to rewrite the variance of the conditional expectation as a covariance.
+In order to estimate $H_{v}^2$, Sobol in \cite{sobol1993} proposed to rewrite the variance of the conditional expectation as a covariance (see equation \eqref{sobol_cov}).
 Further, a well tailored design of experiment called the Pick and Freeze scheme is considered \cite{janon2012asymptotic}.
 More precisely, let $X^v$ be the random vector such that $X^v_v=X_v$ and $X^v_i=X'_i$ if $i\neq v$ where $X'_i$ is an independent copy of $X_i$.
 Then, setting